MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-overview.md

 - **Acquire to dispose**

-  After you have hired workers, you can begin to loan items that are tracked in Dynamics 365 Finance to those workers in Dynamics 365 Human Resources.
+  Once you've hired workers, you can begin to loan items that are tracked in Dynamics 365 Finance to those workers in Dynamics 365 Human Resources.

 - **Case to resolution**

-  In any organization, you can use the *case to resolution* process to handle requests or issues that are reported by workers or employees throughout the employee lifecycle.
+  In any organization, you can use the *case to resolution* process to handle requests or issues that workers or employees report throughout the employee lifecycle.
 Dynamics 365 Human Resources includes case management functionality to support specific scenarios such as Family Medical Leave and Absences (FMLA) requests, safety incidents related to injury or illness, and more.

 - **Hire to retire**

-  When you use advanced warehouse management with Dynamics 365 Supply Chain Management, you will need to create workers and define security access on the shop floor.
+  When you use advanced warehouse management with Dynamics 365 Supply Chain Management, you must create workers and define security access on the shop floor.

-- **Order to cash:** After you hire employees, retail organizations, especially those with brick and mortar store fronts, need to define the schedule, and track the time worked by the staff.
-Additionally, in commission-based sales organizations, the order to cash process creates the orders that are then used to calculate the amount of commission to be paid, which is then handled by the hire to retire process to pay the employees.
+- **Order to cash**

+  Retail organizations, especially those with brick-and-mortar store fronts, must define the schedule, and track the time worked by the staff that they hire.
+Additionally, in commission-based sales organizations, the *order to cash* process creates the orders that the system then uses to calculate the amount of commission to be paid.
+That amount is then handled by the *hire to retire* process to pay the employees.

 - **Plan to produce**

   In a manufacturing organization, resources are assigned to the production orders to perform the work.
-Time is often tracked using the production floor execution devices which is the fed to the human resources systems to pay the workers for their time.
-In organizations where workers are paid based on piece-work, the quantity of items produces also feeds the hire to retire process.
+Time is often tracked using the production floor execution devices.
+The data is then fed to the human resources systems to pay the workers for their time.
+In organizations where workers are paid based on piece-work, the quantity of items produced also feeds the *hire to retire* process.

 - **Procure to pay**

-  In organizations that outsource work or use staffing agencies, the procurement process is also downstream to the hire to retire process.
+  In organizations that outsource work or use staffing agencies, the procurement process is also downstream to the *hire to retire* process.
 The staffing agencies often need to report timesheets in order to pay the outsourced workers.
-There is also often times a need to train the outsourced employees or onboard them into your systems, for example, after they have been hired.
+There's also often a need to train the outsourced employees or onboard them into your systems, for example, after they were hired.

-- **Product and service lifecycle management**
+- **Concept to market**

-  After you have hired workers, you can link those workers to resources and services that you offer.
-For production and services that are skills-based, you will need to maintain the skills, certifications, and trainings for example of those workers on an ongoing basis to continue those process.
+  Once you hired the workers, you can link those workers to resources and the services that you offer.
+For production and services that are skills-based, you must maintain the skills, certifications, and training, for example, of those workers on an ongoing basis to continue the process.

 - **Project to profit**

   After workers are hired in service-based organization, the project work begins and the details are often tracked.
-As employees spend time and incur expenses those are tracked against the project and the employees are paid for their time and expenses through the hire to retire processes.
+When employees spend time and incur expenses, amounts are tracked against the project, and the employees are paid for their time and expenses through the *hire to retire* processes.

 - **Record to report**

-  In any organization the hire to retire process has many downstream touchpoints.
-Each time an expense is incurred related to an employee those costs need to be tracked in the general ledger to create accurate financial statements.
+  In any organization, the *hire to retire* process has many downstream touchpoints.
+Each time an expense is incurred related to an employee, the cost must be tracked in the general ledger to create accurate financial statements.
 Often the employee expenses are also allocated to other business processes, for example, to production as overhead costs.

 - **Service to cash**

   In service-based organizations, once employees are hired, the new staff starts work.
-In pay-for-performance based organizations, the customer satisfaction related to the work performed may impact the pay an employee receives.
+In pay-for-performance based organizations, the customer satisfaction related to the work performed can affect the pay of the employee.

 ## Featured capabilities

-There are product specific capabilities offered that interact with the hire to retire to process including, but not limited to, the following:
+There are product specific capabilities offered that interact with the *hire to retire* to process including, but not limited to, the following list:

 - **Audit trails**

-  Dynamics 365 Human Resources includes features like position and worker actions to track changes to the data and drive customized workflows to get approval for changes all while keeping track of the original values and new values.
+  Dynamics 365 Human Resources includes capabilities for position and worker actions to track changes to the data and drive customized workflows to get approval for changes, while keeping track of the original values and new values.
 You can also use customizable business process flows to perform periodic audits on human resources data to ensure compliance and accuracy of your HR related data.

 - **Date effectivity**